MShock5150/AI_Agent/README.md

 # Intended Use

 The primary purpose of this AI Agent is to demonstrate and explore agentic behavior in a programming context.
-It is capable of:Code Analysis: Reading and understanding the content of various files within the project.Debugging: Identifying and autonomously fixing bugs by modifying code files.Code Execution: Running Python scripts and capturing their output.File Management: Listing files and directories, and creating or updating files.Automated Workflow: Iterating through a series of actions (tool calls) to achieve complex goals, such as finding information or resolving issues within the codebase.This project serves as a foundation for building more sophisticated AI-driven development tools and illustrates the power of combining LLM reasoning with external function execution.
+It is capable of:
+* Code Analysis: Reading and understanding the content of various files within the project.
+* Debugging: Identifying and autonomously fixing bugs by modifying code files.
+* Code Execution: Running Python scripts and capturing their output.
+* File Management: Listing files and directories, and creating or updating files.
+* Automated Workflow: Iterating through a series of actions (tool calls) to achieve complex goals, such as finding information or resolving issues within the codebase.This project serves as a foundation for building more sophisticated AI-driven development tools and illustrates the power of combining LLM reasoning with external function execution.

 # Credits